-100UP is a UCT project that aims to address the problem of under-representation by targeting school learners from disadvantaged backgrounds and coaching them towards access to the university.
-The programme is a holistic initiative that builds intellectual, social and cultural capital.
-The learners are groomed over three years by staff and students across the university, working off the key belief that opportunity needs to be made more equal and inclusive.
+100UP is a UCT initiative addressing the problem of demographic under-representation in higher education by targeting school learners from disadvantaged backgrounds and coaching them towards university access.
+The holistic programme strives to build intellectual, social and cultural capital.
+Learners are prepared and coached over a period of three years by staff and students across the university, working off the key belief that opportunity needs to be made more equal and inclusive.

 The pilot project started in 2011 in Khayelitsha, with five Grade 10 learners identified from each of the 20 high schools in the area, i.e. 5 x 20 = 100UP.
 The project soon ran at capacity, with a total of 300 learners (100 per Grades 10 – 12) per year, enrolled in the programme.
 An additional group of ‘university potential’ Grade 12 learners, branded the GILL NET group, is brought on board after June each year in order to extend our reach as broadly as possible across the 20 Khayelitsha schools, as well as, from the16 high schools in Mitchell’s Plain.
 By 2020, the project has expanded to Philippi, including academically strong learners from the 5 high schools in this under-served community.